humdrum-tools/humdrum-documentation/guide/ch27/index.md

 grep -n 'Liebe' schubert
 ```

-Recall that the **-n** option gives the line number of any occurrences
+Recall that the <span class="option">n</span> option gives the line number of any occurrences
 found.
 If the input is encoded in the
 [`**silbe`](/rep/silbe) representation, then the
 output of <span class="tool">text</span> can be piped to **grep**: